Table of Contents

 3. Churned Subscriptions or Cancellation Insights

 You can view Churn Rates in Stripe (based on revenue), but it doesn’t display downgrades versus actual cancellations.
-You can see that customers are leaving, but not why they are churning.
+You can see customers leaving, but not why they are churning.
 It’s tough to drill down into customer metrics and motivation.

 4. Trials